-“(iv) 4% the for the Humanities Grant Program administered by HumanitiesDC.
+“(iv) 3.52% the for the Humanities Grant Program administered by HumanitiesDC.

+“(v) 12.07% for a large capital grant program to be administered pursuant to section 6d.”.

 “(B) Awards of General Operating Support grants pursuant to subparagraph (A)(ii) of this paragraph shall be competitive, and each application of an eligible organization shall be reviewed in cohorts of similar budget size, and with grant award amounts tiered in relation to the grantee's budget size; provided, that an award to an individual organization may not exceed 50% of the organization’s annual operating budget exclusive of District funds.”.

 (b) A new section 6d is added to read as follows: